opil/documentation/docs/develop/TP/opil_tp_how_it_works.md

 ##### Example Simple Task

-In its simplest form, a *Task* in *LoTLan* just describes that an item should be picked up at some location and be delivered to another location:
+In its simplest form, a *Task* in *LoTLan* just describes that an item should be picked up at some location and be delivered to another location, executed only once:

 ```text
 Task TransportGoodsPallet